sidpalas/devops-directive-website/content/_index.md

 ---

-## A place for DevOps and Cloud infrastructure content.
+## A place for DevOps and Cloud infrastructure content!

 ### Recent Posts: